niftools/maya_nif_plugin/ReadMe.txt

 appear.

 =Texture Source Directory=
 This is the directory that the plug-in will look for textures in.
-It will prepend this to any texture path read from the NIF file when creating the FileTexture node.
-This also has the effect of stripping this added information back out of the NIF file if the beginning of the path matches the text entered here.
+It will\n prepend this to any texture path read from the NIF file when creating the\n FileTexture node.
+This also has the effect of stripping this added information\n back out of the NIF file if the beginning of the path matches the text entered\n here.

 =Use Name Mangling to Preserve Original Names=